 The massive growth is being driven by wellness-minded millennials and Gen Zers, who tend to alternate between boozy beverages and zero-proof drinks year-round, not just during popular abstinence challenges such as Dry January and Sober October.
 Now an independent food and beverage consultant, Jump says she often tells clients, “If you don’t have nonalcoholic cocktails on your menu, you just hate money.”
 (She’s also clear on her message to consumers: Thoughtfully developed mocktails with high-quality ingredients cost just as much to make as their boozy counterparts, and the technology required to remove alcohol from wine and beer is expensive, so don’t expect NA options to be cheap.)

-For Jump, promoting mindful drinking is about more than profits, though: After seeing the effects of excessive alcohol and illicit drug use on hospitality workers, in early 2020 she co-founded Focus on Health, which advocates for well-being in the industry and educates bar professionals on ABV variety.
+For Jump, now co-owner of the Peach Crease Club, which opened in RiNo in late November, promoting mindful drinking is about more than profits, though: After seeing the effects of excessive alcohol and illicit drug use on hospitality workers, she co-founded Focus on Health, which advocates for well-being in the industry and educates bar professionals on ABV variety, in early 2020.
 The ultimate goal?
 Making it easier for everyone to opt into elevated, tasty low- and zero-proof beverages—like the ones below.

-Below, our favorite bars and restaurants in Denver and Colorado for ordering a mocktail or low-ABV bevvie.
+Below, our favorite bars and restaurants in Denver and beyond for ordering a mocktail or low-ABV bevvie.

 Jump Ahead: